 On November 2, 2017, at noon, Brian Burns will deliver a Banner Lecture entitled “Richmond’s Gilded Age: The Grit Behind the Glitz.”

 In the aftermath of the Civil War, Richmond entered the Gilded Age seeking bright prospects while struggling with its own past.
 During a labor convention in conservative Richmond, white supremacists prepared to enforce segregation at gunpoint.
 Progressives attempted to gain political power by unveiling a wondrous new marvel: Richmond’s first electric streetcar.
 Handsome lawyer Thomas J. Cluverius was accused of murdering a pregnant woman and dumping her body in the city reservoir, sparking Richmond’s trial of the century.
-And after Jefferson Davis’s death in 1889, elites launched an arduous monument-building campaign, which proved a comedy of errors.
+And after Jefferson Davis’s death in 1889, elites launched an arduous monument-building campaign.
 Author Brian Burns takes us on a romp through the River City as it headed toward a new century.

 Brian Burns recently published his third book, Gilded Age Richmond: Gaiety, Greed and Lost Cause Mania.
 His previous titles include Lewis Ginter: Richmond’s Gilded Age Icon and Curiosities of the Confederate Capital: Untold Richmond Stories of the Spectacular, Tragic, and Bizarre.